tloen/tloen.github.io/_posts/2022-12-22-ruler-and-minister.md

 and that way has a credible promise of reward.
-Rather than praying for a world of perfect and universal public virtue, the leader of an organization should act to create an organization where moral and intellectual virtues for a unity — where the arrangement of incentives is so flawless and compelling that employees, finding it pointless to think about them, can finally focus on doing their job well.
+Rather than praying for a world of perfect and universal public virtue, the leader of an organization should act to create an organization where moral and intellectual virtues form a unity — where the arrangement of incentives is so flawless and compelling that employees, finding it pointless to think about them, can finally focus on doing their job well.

-[^ceo]: I have some thoughts on CEO accountability and compensation structure, but I don't think I should fit them in here.
+[^ceo]: I have some thoughts on CEO accountability and incentive structure, but I don't think I can fit them in here.
 Maybe some other time?